 Mud girl pottery

 Sarah also works with the design team at Live Trends in a collaborative effort fusing nature and design to create unique pieces of living art.
-She has recently begun design work with Urban Jungle, a new company launching in 2020.
+She has recently begun design work with Urban Jungle.
 Her designs have been sold across the country in specialty boutiques, as well as more well-known stores like Sprouts, Trader Joe’s, Publix, Lowe’s, and Target.

 Sarah was awarded with the People's Choice award at the 2016 Orlando Pottery Festival; in 2017, she won the festival's Best in Show award.
 Her designs for Live Trends were featured on the cover of the March 2018 issue of Green Profit Magazine.

-She resides in the Orlando area with Jack, her husband of 22 years; her two sons, Gehrig and Gabriel; and Jake, her Golden Retriever.
-She recently adopted Remy, a bay quarter horse who has inspired new equestrian-themed pieces available this year at the 2019 Orlando Pottery Festival.
+She resides in the Orlando area with Jack, her husband of 24 years; Jake, her Golden Retriever; and Remy, a bay quarter horse who has inspired equestrian-themed pieces.

 Follow Mud Girl Pottery on Instagram: @mudgirlpottery